ckpantelides/native-movies/README.md

 The results of the cinema search and movie listings are cached using the [nativescript-localstorage](https://www.npmjs.com/package/nativescript-localstorage) package.

+#### Code structure

+The Cinema component is intially displayed on startup.
+It get's your location, makes the request to CineList and displays the results.
+Once the user has selected a cinema from the results, the cinema's id is passed to the MovieTimes component, which has seven child components for each day of the week.
+The component for "today" is the first of these that will display, and will send a request to CineList for the movie times using the cinema id.
+There's a separate component for cinema searches by place name.

+As the structure is straightforward, routing is handled manually, and data and events are passed from component to component (rather than using an eventbus or Vuex).

 #### Notes on development

 This is an android port of a [vue web app](https://github.com/ckpantelides/movietimes) I developed.
 Porting it wasn't too difficult, the component structure is generally the same, although the app has 7 days of movie listings instead of 3.
 NativeScript doesn't use divs, so I used mostly StackLayout and ListView to structure the code.